 A properly cured and sealed timber door will be less susceptible to swelling and will fit snugly into a professionally installed frame.
 Starting with a high-quality timber door is key to seeing the life-long performance you expect.
 From there, if you are painting your door you will want to make sure your use a primer made for natural timbers and paint that will also act as a sturdy sealant.
 If you are staining your door you will need to apply a sealcoat and then at least two coats of a film forming stain.
 When painting or staining a door you need to ensure that you coat all six sides of the door.

 Provide a Sheltered Entrance

 Not all Front doors are designed to withstand a lot of exposure to harsh weather and beating sunshine.
 Timber doors especially should not be in an exposed location.
 A natural timber door is softer and more susceptible to weather than, say, a composite or aluminium door.
 To take good care of your timber door, consider building a covered porch or awning to protect it from rain, hail, and sunshine.

 If you already have a covered porch or overhang, congratulate yourself on having an ideal position for your new timber door.
 If you’re making major entrance renovations, consider designing a sheltered entrance where umbrellas can be shaken out, boots can be removed, and rain can be watched from a protected chair, and your timber door will remain protected 95% of the time.

 Never Paint Your Door Exterior Black

-As the homeowner, you can paint or stain your door any colour you want but you may want to check if it voids the doors warranty.
-You can paint your door sides two different colours, using a clever perspective trick to make it look complete on both sides, this may look attractive but it may not be covered by warranty.
+As the homeowner, you can paint or stain your door any colour you want but you may want to check to see if that colour is covered by warranty.
+You can paint your door sides two different colours, using a clever perspective trick to make it look complete on both sides although this looks attractive it is not necessarily cover by warranty.
 You can use accent colours or even paint a lovely hand-drawn pattern on your door.
 But the one thing you should never do is paint the outside of your natural timber door black or a dark colour.
 Why, you ask?